 Economically, the club fell on hard times during the Depression, experiencing a drop in membership, multiple layoffs of staff, problems of deferred maintenance, and difficulties in making construction bond payments.
 But, the club persevered and, like the nation itself, prospered in the postwar years as membership once again soared.

 Today's Multnomah Athletic Club — the word "Amateur" was dropped from the name in 1936 — is significantly different from the club of the 1891-1920 period.
 In the early years, the club welcomed women for some social events and athletic activities and, eventually, many women became non-voting members under family memberships.
 In 1977, the board recognized the need for equality and conferred full member privileges upon the club's women.
-Since then, five women have served the club as its president.
+Since then, six women have served the club as its president.

 Perhaps the most significant change has been a steady shift in emphasis from MAC-sponsored teams, as in the early decades, to a strong emphasis on physical conditioning for the entire family and a diverse menu of activities (travel, education, entertainment, etc.) and steadily expanded athletic and social facilities, including excellent restaurants and meeting spaces.